Celerway/chainsaw/README.md

-# Chainsaw
+# Chainsaw, circular, structured logging

-Circular buffer logging framework for Go.
+This is a highly opinionated, structured logging library for Go.
+Opinions in a logging framework are generally good, as logs should be uniform.

 This logging library will keep the last N log messages around.
 This allows you to dump the logs at trace or debug level if you encounter an error, contextualizing